GAR-Project/project/README.md

 Let's break this big boy down:

 * `> /dev/null` redirects the `stdout` file descriptor to a file located in `/dev/null`.
-This is a "special" file in Linux systems that behaves pretty much like a black hole.
+This is a "special" file in linux systems that behaves pretty much like a black hole.
 Anything you write to it just "disappears" :open_mouth:.
 This way we get rid of all the bloat caused by the network startup.

 * `2>&1` will make the `stderr` file descriptor point where the `stdout` file descriptor is currently pointing (`/dev/null`).
 Terminal emulators usually have both `stdout` and `stderr`"going into" the terminal itself so we need to redirect these two to be sure we won't see any output.